 | Wrongful death (each dependent) | $100,000 |

 Actual awards vary widely based on economic loss.
-Examples from 2024 and 2025:
+These are publicly reported VCF awards from 2024 and 2025, not results obtained by our firm:

 | Claimant | Award |